101 Cooking For Two

 Enter your email address and we'll send the link straight to your inbox!

-This recipe is perfect for leftovers, as you can cook a whole package at once.
+This method is perfect for meal prep since you can cook a full package at once.

 Should I poke holes in the sausage casing?